enableiot/iotkit-samples/README.md

 ### Sensor Registration

 In order to submit data to the IoT Kit Cloud, the individual sensors have to be registered first.
+The sensors type must be included in the Component Catalog associated with your [iotkit-dashboard](https://dashboard.enableiot.com) account.

+> Obtain the sensors types by executing the command `catalog`.
+Check how to execute this command in the [iotkit-agent Readme](https://github.com/enableiot/iotkit-agent/blob/master/README.md#5-notes-about-admin-commands).

 Regardless of the protocol used, the `iotkit-agent` expects the inbound sensor registration message to be in following simple format:

 #### UDP Message Format
     { "n": "<sensor name>", "t": "<sensor type>" }